 - Keep aside 30 – 45 minutes to tour this museum.

 - You can club a visit to the unique schools around this museum whilst here.
 These schools are built by Gerard and have some unique architecture.
-More information on the schools can be found here.

 - I also, recommend combining this visit with the Heritage walk throughFontainhas, it will definitely help you appreciate the same better.

 - Drop in to the Mario Miranda shop, near the museum, for some quirky buys – from funny badges to Tshirts and some crockery.
 Check them out.